kabeleh/iDM/README.md

 ## Mathematica
 The Mathematica notebooks contain the derivation of the governing equations, equations of motions, the potentials and their derivatives, as well as additional tests for swampland-compatibility.

+Please reach out to me if you would like to collaborate on a similar project, or if you find bugs in my code!